mohitpai/journey-optimizer.en/help/using/landing-pages/get-started-lp.md

 * Can you personalize LP ? > Enhance customers' experience by creating **personalized landing pages** based on their profile attributes.

+***

+## Use case

+For example, let's say you organize an event next month and you want to launch an event registration campaign.

+1. You create the registration landing pages: welcome page and thank you page.

+1. You run an email campaign to announce registration is now open for your event and to drive traffic to the registration landing page.

+1. You create the event registration's subscription list in order to track the profiles who registered and to send them targeted event updates.